House in Alfama, Lisbon

 This intervention aims to clarify the internal argument of the complex, reinforcing its inner meaning.
 If the courtyards determine the organization, the spaces between them are what form the focus of the programme.
 The operation has resulted in four outdoor spaces, interspersed with narrow sheltered areas.
 The whole complex, with its unroofed appearance, gives the idea of a ruin; suggests contention, with the nature and parsimony of monastic cells; and also evokes pleasure, given the way the courtyards are available to be used as outdoor rooms, stripped of any immediate function.
 One of these outdoor rooms is filled with water, closing a cycle which, in the labyrinth of connections, is perpetuated.

-2019 XI BIAU - SHORTLISTED - NATIONAL REPRESENTATION (PORTUGAL)
+2019 XI BIAU NATIONAL REPRESENTATION (PORTUGAL) - SHORTLISTED (architecture)

-2017 BIGMAT INTERNATIONAL ARCHITECTURE AWARD - WINNER (CATEGORY PRIZE)
+BIGMAT INTERNATIONAL ARCHITECTURE AWARD 2017 - WINNER (city and landscape)